qutip/qutip-tutorials/tutorials-v5/miscellaneous/v5_paper-jax.md

 In order to use the JAX data layer also within the master equation solver, there are two settings we can choose.
 First, is simply adding `method: diffrax` to the options parameter of the solver.
 Second, is to use the `qutip_jax.set_as_default()` method.
-It automatically switches all data data tyeps to JAX compatible versions and sets the default solver method to `diffrax`.
+It automatically switches all data data types to JAX compatible versions and sets the default solver method to `diffrax`.

 ```python
 qj.set_as_default()